-When securing an oro-gastric tube, Care should be taken not to damage the lips or gums or obstruct the use of the tongue This can occur if the tube is pulled too tightly when securing the tube.
-Every time a gastric tube is inserted, or on subsequent reinsertions, complete the local trust gastric placement checklist record.
-To keep a documented record of all tube insertions and subsequent reinsertions.
-1 Manufacturing guidelines should be followed to determine routine tube changes.
-To avoid irritation to the baby's mucosal lining within the stomach If a child requires a gastric tube for abdominal distension due to paralytic ileus, gastrointestinal disease or following gut surgery, leave the tube on free drainage.
+If a child requires a gastric tube for abdominal distension due to paralytic ileus, gastrointestinal disease or following gut surgery, leave the tube on free drainage.
 Aspirate the tube as indicated and requested and check tube position.
 Large bore gastric tubes should be used for babies requiring gastric drainage.
 To allow drainage of gastric contents and facilitate early gastric motility.
 To avoid aspiration of gastric contents.
 If a child is on nasal Continuous Positive Airway Pressure (nCPAP) or has received bag valve mask ventilation, the gastric tube can be left on free drainage if NBM.
 The open end of the tube should be raised above the level of the stomach.
-If not on free drainage, Aspirate stomach contents 4-6hrly and check tube position.
-In units that practice continuous venting following administration of feeds: This can be facilitated by securing the end of the tube above the head of the infant, with an enteral syringe attached to create a reservoir should gastric contents reflux.
-To prevent accumulation of air in the stomach.
+If not on free drainage, aspirate stomach contents 4- 6hrly and check tube position.
+In units that practice continuous venting following administration of feeds: this can be facilitated by securing the end of the tube above the head of the infant, with an enteral syringe attached to create a reservoir should gastric contents reflux.
+11 Documentation should be kept up to date including the aspirate To prevent accumulation of air in the stomach.
 To avoid aspiration of gastric contents.

-Documentation should be kept up to date including the aspirate Factors that may affect the gastric pH 1 Gestation; postnatal age (presence of amniotic fluid); small volumes of aspirate; medications (anti reflux/antacids); continuous and frequent feeding; use of fine bore tubes.
-Staff should consider the risk factors for each patient that may contribute to a high gastric pH All can cause either an elevated pH (≥6) or an insufficient aspirate volume to test.
-(2 0).
-The following methods should NOT be used to confirm feeding tube placement 1
+The following methods should NOT be used to confirm feeding tube placement

 Absence of respiratory distress Small bore tubes can enter the respiratory tract with few, if any, symptoms, and large bore tubes can enter a patient's respiratory tract without any symptoms being shown, particularly if the patient is unconscious.
-Appearance of feeding tube aspirate Research and anecdotal evidence indicate that relying on the appearance of feeding tube aspirate is unreliable as a primary testing method as gastric contents can look similar to respiratory secretions Radiography - should NOT be used routinely but should be used if the baby is being xrayed for another reason.
+Appearance of feeding tube aspirate Research and anecdotal evidence indicate that relying on the appearance of feeding tube aspirate is unreliable as a primary testing method as gastric contents can look similar to respiratory secretions Radiography - should NOT be used routinely but should be used if the baby is being x-rayed for another reason.
 However, if all other attempts to confirm tube position fail, then X-ray should be undertaken.
 Tubes with markings should be used for all babies to enable accurate measurement of depth and length and the position of the tube documented.
-All tubes used should be radioopaque.
+All tubes used should be radio-opaque.
 Routine radiography for feeding tube placement would result in excessive and unnecessary exposure to radiation, loss of feeding time, increased handling of the baby, and would not be cost effective.
 Observe the infant until the feed is complete.
 To be present to take prompt action to ensure no adverse event occurs during the feed or minimise the effects of a tube becoming dislodged by responding promptly.
-Involve and educate the family in safely checking pH aspirates and tube feeding their babies on the unit.
-To ensure that parents are involved as partners in care for their babies through promoting information sharing between staff and parents and by parent participation in all aspects of their infants' care.[16]
-The improved confidence and skills of parents involved in their baby's care increases parental readiness as they transition from hospital to home, improves management abilities at home, and lowers parental anxiety.
-Additionally, family/parental involvement enables staff to feel more confident in the parents' abilities which then facilitates earlier discharge.
-[16]